| Fender Jazzmaster |

 With the rhythm circuit engaged, I was also able to get a phenomenal jazz guitar tone.
 That shouldn't be surprising given the guitar's name—but for some reason the Jazzmaster never really caught on with jazz players.
 That might have more to do with the look of the guitar than the sound, however.

 The other quality that really impressed me—and made me realize I needed a Jazzmaster in my collection—was the silky smooth tremolo (or more accurately, vibrato) system.
-I absolutely love Bigsby vibrato systems on guitar for adding glassy-smooth shimmer to chords, but I rarely use the tremolo bar on Stratocasters—partly because the screw-in tremolo bar often feels sloppy, and the vibrato itself isn't as subtle.
+I've always been a big fan of Bigsby vibrato systems on guitars for adding glassy-smooth shimmer to chords, and the vibrato on the Jazzmaster is every bit as smooth.